ekstrand/ESP8266wifi/README.md

 # ESP8266wifi
 A simple ESP8266 Arduino library with built in re-connect functionality.
+* The ESP8266 is a dirtcheap wifimodule.
+I got mine for about 2.50 US including shipping at Aliexpress.
+Read about it here: https://nurdspace.nl/ESP8266
+* An AT command reference can be found here: https://github.com/espressif/esp8266_at

 ##Memory footprint (using Arduino Nano v3 ATMega 328, Arduino IDE 1.60)
 * approx 3.5kB of program storage